OIT maintains and supports a host of enterprise applications to support the academic and administrative functions of the University.

 SMU uses WordPress for its blogging platform and is available at blog.smu.edu.
 Traditionally, blogs display content in reverse chronological order and remains fixed after publishing.
 This content can include traditional blogs, news sites, notification systems, etc. Blogs can also display static pages and be used as a replacement for static HTML pages.

-SharePoint Online is a web-based collaboration tool that allows teams to share documentation, calendars, web-based forms, and more.
+SMU365 is a web-based collaboration tool, powered by SharePoint Online, that allows teams to share documentation, calendars, web-based forms, and more.
 It is available to SMU faculty and staff for internal use.
-SharePoint Online was formerly known as Inside.SMU.
+This service was formerly known as Inside.SMU.

 Office 365 is a suite of online tools and services provided by Microsoft available to students, faculty, and staff.
 This includes Microsoft Office as well as the OneDrive cloud storage system.